word cloud for Aaron Olapade

 [Aaron Olapade]: Uh, member Graham?

-[Aaron Olapade]: Yes, with thanks.
+[Aaron Olapade]: Member Intoppa?
+Yes, with thanks.
+Uh, member Olapade?
+Yes.
+Member Reinfeld?

 [Aaron Olapade]: Uh, member Rousseau?
+Yes.
+Mayor Lungo-Kirsch?

-[Aaron Olapade]: So when it comes to the feasibility of working with like ESS or like swing education, for example, is there a timeline that they would require us to, you know, put forth our want to work with them in partnership so that we have an idea about if we want to implement that, let's say, for the beginning of next year?
+[Aaron Olapade]: Yeah, thank you so much for this.
+A couple of questions on the way way end of the of the presentation.
+So when it comes to the feasibility of working with like ESS or like swing education, for example, is there a timeline that they would require us to, you know, put forth our want to work with them in partnership so that we have an idea about if we want to implement that, let's say, for the beginning of next year?
+Is there a timeline on that?
+We haven't really started the conversation.

-[Aaron Olapade]: Or is that just a flat kind of fee, um, because we're in partnership with them or was that again, part of the conversation with them in general?
+[Aaron Olapade]: Okay.
+And then when it comes to the cost, does that fluctuate depending on how much we're, you know, sourcing out for their, for their aid for us?
+Or is that just a flat kind of fee, um, because we're in partnership with them or was that again, part of the conversation with them in general?

 [Aaron Olapade]: Okay, thank you.